Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/build_hybrid_env.md

 ### Configure Helm on Amazon EC2

+The helm charts for the agents and download instructions can be found at https:/repository.axway.com/catalog.
 Install Helm on your cluster and add the Axway public repository to Helm:

 1. Verify the Helm version: